mitchellneale/mitchellneale/README.md

 - ⚡ Fun fact: ...
 -->
 ## About Me
-Building solutions with Dynamics 365, Power Platform, Azure, and .NET.
+Building solutions with Dynamics 365 Business Central, Power BI, and Azure.
-My latest projects are available here or at [mitchellneale.com](https://www.mitchellneale.com).

 ## Connect with me
 <div align="center">